ceydaecearslan/Third_Person_Shooter_UnrealEngine/README.md

 - In this project, free ready-made assets from the Unreal Engine Marketplace have been utilized.
 - Player and enemy characters have been created using these assets.
 - The player is overlaid on the third-person asset in the Unreal Engine.
 - NPC characters are prepared using a simple AI through blueprints.
+But they are a bit dumb.
 - A ready-made map asset has been used for the game environment.
 - The health of AI characters is displayed on the characters with a small health bar.
 The player also has a health bar located on the left side of the screen.